Designing the Trust Layer for Autonomous Commerce.

 Psychological: users didn't want to enter credentials inside an unfamiliar interface.

-“It's a bit scary.
-How does the AI know my payment information?
-I also just noticed there's buy now pay later options.
-I think it's nice to have everything in conversation, but it feels fake and maybe I have to be even more aware of fraud.” -Annia, 35 · Online shopper · Frequent AI user
+I think it's nice to have everything in conversation, but it makes me feel like I have to be even more cautious now.” -Rob, 35 · Online shopper · Frequent AI user

 I started with the familiar paysheet from traditional checkout.
 Instead of building new components, I took existing elements that were already earning trust.